• Meet Us

 During your first visit, your child will be introduced to our staff.
 Next, we’ll examine and count your child’s teeth.
 We may clean their teeth and apply fluoride.
 We’ll check their bite and if possible, we will take X-rays.
 If you have been referred to us, we will examine your child’s teeth for decay and take X-rays only if needed.
 Your child will receive lots of praise to build a positive dental experience and confidence to encourage positive behavior.

-Parents are invited to relax in the reception room during your child’s visit.
+Parents are to relax in the reception room during your child’s visit.
 We feel it’s important for your child to build a one on one relationship with the dental team.
 We believe it helps build confidence and positive behavior.
-For smaller children or children with special needs, you may be invited back.
+For smaller children or children with special needs, you may be invited back to the chair for additional assistance.
+Whatever your child’s dental woes are – we will partner with you to develop a comfortable solution with your child’s best interests in mind.

 FAQ